devcompute/Ansible/README.md

 - **Application Deployment:** Streamlining the deployment process and using playbooks and roles to deploy various applications like web servers, databases, and web applications.

-- **Continuous Integration and Deployment (CI/CD):** Automating the building, testing, and deployment of applications.
-Seeing how it integrates with other tools for efficient software development workflows.
+- **Continuous Integration and Deployment (CI/CD):** Automating the building, testing, and deployment of applications; integration with other tools for efficient software development workflows.

 - **Security Automation:** Prioritize security with Ansible playbooks that automate tasks like managing firewall rules, user access, and applying security patches.
 Maintain a robust and secure infrastructure effortlessly.